vigbav36/sudoku-solver/README.md

-# sudoku_solver
+# Sudoku Solver

-Can solve an incomplete sudoku board
+A java application that generates a valid solution for an incomplete sudoku puzzle if one exists